 Search engines like Google reward videos for their ability to capture clicks, inform viewers, and keep customers on the page.
 So the more informative and engaging your product videos are, the better your SEO results will be.

-An effective product video doesn’t have to be a high-budget production outsourced to a professional company.
-It’s easy to create engaging and informative content using just your smartphone and basic equipment.
+Once you know how to create a product video at home, it’s easy to create engaging and informative content using just your smartphone and basic equipment.